spacecolonyone/MarsCityState/README.md

  * **Education** - the needs for education will rely on connection to Earth at least in the very beginning.
 Virtual classrooms, individual practices, coaches - these can all be done online even considering the latency between Mars and Earth.
 As the needs grow and local education facilities become viable, they will appear in the service platform.
 The city will be founded on exporting science related to Space research and it will be just a matter of time until education in more spheres of knowledge will be exported too.

- * **Entertainment** - the need for entertainment and socializing will attract a variety of services - cinemas, theaters, restaurants, cafes, pubs.
+ * **Entertainment** - the need for entertainment and socializing will attract a variety of venues - cinemas, theaters, restaurants, cafes, pubs.

  * And many more like **sports**, **leisure**, **travel**, **shopping**, etc.

 All the services will be supported by the service platform and will in return support the city with amenities.
-The mix of services drawn in time by the evolving needs of the residents will shape the lifestyle of living in the Mars city and its unique culture.
+The mix of services drawn by the evolving needs of the residents will shape the lifestyle of living in the Mars city and its unique culture.

 <div style="page-break-after: always;"></div>